LGN520/farreach-public/docs/netreach-v4.md

 				+ TODO: Choose the idx with the minimum frequency as the victim (approximate LRF)
 				+ TODO: Set valid[victim.idx] = 3 for atomicity (then only latest can be changed by data plane)
 				+ TODO: Load deleted, vallen, val, and savedseq of victim
-				+ TODO: Report CACHE_EVICT <victim.key, vicktim.value, victim.result, victim.seq> to controller, and wait for CACHE_EVICT_ACK
+				+ TODO: Report CACHE_EVICT <victim.key, vicktim.value, victim.result, victim.seq, victim.serveridx> to controller, and wait for CACHE_EVICT_ACK
 					* NOTE: we do not need to load latest
 						- Even if latest=0, the value could still be latest <- PUT/DEL (lost later) w/ valid=3 resets latest from 1 to 0
 						- No matter value is latest or not, we can always compare savedseq with server.seq for availability